‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 Mr. Sizemore took the unusual step of leaving the newsroom, where he rose to be managing editor, at the request of the publisher at the time, Jerry Pennington, to begin training to lead the business side of the newspaper.
 Mr. Sizemore enrolled in business school — he graduated in the UW’s inaugural executive MBA class at the Foster School of Business — and began a new career, eventually working his way up from running production to the top business post at the newspaper.

-His stature as a trusted — even beloved — leader of the newsroom made his a crucial cross pollination that made both sides of the newspaper stronger.
-When Pennington died in a drowning accident, Mr. Sizemore helped steady the newspaper and lead it to new heights.
+His stature as a trusted — even beloved — leader of the newsroom made his a crucial cross-pollination that made both sides of the newspaper stronger.
+When Pennington died in a 1985 drowning accident, Mr. Sizemore helped steady the newspaper and lead it to new heights.

 “In 1985, we were part of the new leadership team designed to take The Seattle Times into a new era,” Publisher Frank Blethen said in an interview. “ … Coming from the news side to the business side, Mason brought an important sensitivity to our journalistic and public-service mission.”